-Versatile halloumi cheese works so well with spices: add interest with chili, lime and garlic to make this fried marinated halloumi cheese.
+Versatile halloumi cheese works so well with spices.
+Add interest with chilli, lime and garlic to make this fried marinated halloumi cheese.
 Gluten Free and Keto Friendly.

 Fried Marinated Halloumi Cheese

-In the warmer months, versatile halloumi cheese is something we cook frequently.
-We add it to salads, grill it over charcoal, or as we have here, marinate it in garlic and chili and fry until crispy.
-Fried halloumi isn’t stringy or gooey, but has a firm bite and meaty texture, (and can squeak as you eat it).
+In the warmer months, we frequently use versatile halloumi cheese.
+We add it to salads, grill it over charcoal, or as I have done here, marinate it in garlic and chilli and fry until crispy.
+Fried halloumi isn’t stringy or gooey, but has a firm bite and meaty texture.
+In fact, it can squeak as you eat it!

-It takes a marinade very well.
-Here, we’re using a classic combination of chili, garlic, and lemon or lime juice.
-Let it absorb the flavours of the marinade for a few hours, and then cook.
+This delicious cheese takes a marinade very well.
+Here, we’re using a classic combination of chilli, garlic, and lemon or lime juice.
+Let the cheese absorb the flavours of the marinade for a few hours, and then cook.
 Dust in corn starch, fry until it’s crispy on the outside, and serve with your favourite salad leaves.

-Adjust the marinade to your taste: more or less chili, depending on how much you like heat, and similarly with garlic.
-For some variation, try adding capers, or preserved lemons, or soy sauce to your marinade.
+Adjust the marinade to your taste.
+Use more or less chilli and garlic as you prefer.
+For variety, try adding capers, or preserved lemons, or soy sauce to your marinade.

-Halloumi is now hugely popular in the UK, with more being consumed here than any other country apart from Cyprus, its original home.
-Because no acid or acid-producing bacteria are used in it’s production, it has a very high melting temperature, and hence its usefulness in the kitchen.
-It’s bought shrink-wrapped in brine, and so will keep for ages in the fridge, making it a really useful store cupboard stand-by.
+Halloumi is now hugely popular in the UK.
+In fact, we consume more than any country apart from Cyprus, its original home.
+Because no acid or acid-producing bacteria are used in it’s production, it has a very high melting temperature, hence its usefulness in the kitchen.
+Sold shrink-wrapped in brine, ait will keep for ages in the fridge, making it a really useful store cupboard stand-by.

 - 1 dsp Olive Oil